 [Japan] Mazda Motor Corporation, Kurashiki Kako Co., Ltd.

-Mazda donates one Mazda welfare vehicle to a social welfare organization for each one million visitors to the Hiroshima Municipal Baseball Stadium, for which Mazda has acquired naming rights (now known as MAZDA Zoom-Zoom Stadium Hiroshima).
+Mazda donates one vehicle to a social welfare organization for every one million visitors to the Hiroshima Municipal Baseball Stadium, for which Mazda has acquired naming rights (now known as MAZDA Zoom-Zoom Stadium Hiroshima).

-In FY 2017, the cumulative number of visiters reached 14 million on March 31, 15 million on July 2, and then, 16 million on September 16.
-Accordingly, Mazda donated three vehicles to organizations in Hiroshima City.
+In FY2020, the cumulative number of visitors reached 21 million on November 3.
+Accordingly, Mazda donated one vehicle to an organization in Hiroshima City.

 By the numbers